Skip to content

 • If they are not committed then the version of the built wheel will not change i.e. it will be same as for a wheel built before the changes

-• If a wheel with this version was already installed in ray cluster by a previous job, ray will use the cached version, and not your new version
+• If a wheel with this version was already installed in ray cluster by a previous job, Ray will use the cached version instead of your updated one

-• Make sure new files you want to package with the wheel are committed
+• Ensure new files to be packaged with the wheel are committed

 • The setup.py for the plugins only adds committed non-python files